mindspore-ai/docs/tutorials/inference/source_en/serving_example.md

 Before running the sample network, ensure that MindSpore Serving has been properly installed.
 To install MindSpore Serving on your PC, go to the [MindSpore Serving installation page](https://gitee.com/mindspore/serving/blob/master/README.md#installing-serving) and configure environment variables on the [MindSpore Serving environment configuration page](https://gitee.com/mindspore/serving/blob/master/README.md#configuring-environment-variables).

+### Downloading the Example

+Please download the [add example](https://gitee.com/mindspore/serving/blob/master/example/add/) first.

 ### Exporting the Model

-Use [add_model.py](https://gitee.com/mindspore/serving/blob/master/example/add/export_model/add_model.py) to build a network with only the Add operator and export the MindSpore inference deployment model.
+In the directory `export_model`, use [add_model.py](https://gitee.com/mindspore/serving/blob/master/example/add/export_model/add_model.py) to build a network with only the Add operator and export the MindSpore inference deployment model.

 ```python
 import os